alucryd/oxyromon/README.md

 Note: CHD will be extracted to their original split CUE/BIN where applicable.

-Warning: CHD is temporarily disabled for Dreamcast as it's not entirely lossless, see https://github.com/alucryd/oxyromon/issues/110
+Warning: CHD for Dreamcast requires at least chdman 0.262 but some games will still have issues, see https://github.com/alucryd/oxyromon/issues/110

     Usage: oxyromon convert-roms [OPTIONS]

     Options:
-        -f, --format <FORMAT>  Set the destination format [possible values: ORIGINAL, 7Z, ZIP, CHD, CSO, RVZ, ZSO] -n, --name <NAME>      Select games by name -a, --all              Convert all systems/games
+        -f, --format <FORMAT>  Set the destination format [possible values: ORIGINAL, 7Z, ZIP, CHD, CSO, RVZ, ZSO] -n, --name <NAME>      Select games by name -s, --system <SYSTEM>  Select systems by name -a, --all              Convert all systems/games
         -d, --diff             Print size differences
         -c, --check            Check ROM files after conversion